apache/couchdb/share/doc/src/api/database/common.rst

         "ok": true
     }

-  If we repeat same request to CouchDB, it will response with :code:`412` since database is already exists:
+  If we repeat the same request to CouchDB, it will response with :code:`412` since the database already exists:

   **Request**: